ista-vamos/vamos-mpt/README.md

-# vamos-spec
+# vamos-mpt

-Drafts of new/extended specifications for VAMOS
+The implementation of the compiler for multi-trace prefix transducers.